adgaudio/wedding/our-engagement.md

 The night dive was overwhelming enough, but this really put Emma, the new diver, to the test!
 Luckily, she did not shoot to the surface or stop breathing!
 She looked at the message and at Alex's magnified eyes through his mask, and motioned with her hand "ok" "ok" "ok" (and gave him a face that said, this is great, but can we get out of here now?)!

-They spent the next few days diving (only during the day!) and adjusting to their newly engaged status (with seemingly awkward terms like "fiance" -- they prefer to say, my "beyonce").
+They spent the next few days diving (only during the day!) and adjusting to their newly engaged status (and seemingly awkward terms like "fiance" -- they prefer to say, my "beyonce").

 <img width="100%" src="{{ site.baseurl }}/img/i6.JPG.2.jpg">